 | Veterinary Studies Scholarships | UG & PG | International; offer for 2025/26; good performance | Up to full tuition (£37,500) | Separate app post-offer; by June 2026 | 2 awards; renewable; competitive |

 As per CollegeDunia student reviews, life at the University of Edinburgh strikes a fine balance between academics and personal growth.
 Students highlight the strong networking opportunities, career support, and personal development services that help shape their professional journey.
-The grading system is rigorous, with 70% considered a distinction, making every achievement truly meaningful.
-Overall, the university offers a well-rounded and enriching experience beyond the classroom.
+Known for its mix of history, innovation, and global community, it’s a place where you can walk past castles on your way to class.
+The grading system is tough, and getting 70% or more is seen as excellent.
+Overall, the university gives students a complete experience that goes beyond just classes.

 FAQs